This is an index of static pages, which, unlike posts, are likely to be slowly updated over time, or are for general reference.

-If I had a nickel for every time someone complained to be about ClearCase performance I could have retired by now.
-The network architecture of ClearCase assumes that all users will be accessing the vob server via a high-speed local LAN, that is, most ClearCase operations require a “‘huge”’ number of round-trips between the vob server and the client.
+If I had a nickel for every time someone complained to me about ClearCase performance I could have retired by now.
+The network architecture of ClearCase assumes that all users will be accessing the vob server via a high-speed local LAN.
+This is because most ClearCase operations require a huge number of round-trips between the vob server and the client.

 I did some rough measurements of the packets exchanged during common operations and found that a simple “desc” operation takes over 100 round-trips, a “checkout” takes over 500 round-trips, and a “checkin” requires over 1000 round-trips.

 I also did a comparison of creating a snapshot view and doing an initial checkout from SVN of an identical source tree.
 Subversion took about 49 round trips, but Clearcase did 117-144.
 Due to this latency difference it took 19 seconds to pull the source from Google code (through an https proxy), but it took 30 seconds to pull the source from a neighboring site over the intranet.